A Power Analysis for Model-X Knockoffs with $\ell_{p}$-Regularized Statistics: Introduction

-If we fix FDP at some level $q$, the performance of thresholded-Lasso in terms of achievable TPP may depend strongly on $\lambda$.
-This is demonstrated in \cite{wang2017bridge}, where a characterization is also given for the value of $\lambda$ that asymptotically maximizes TPP for a prescribed FDP level.
+\item \textbf{Optimal $\lambda$ is well approximated by cross-validation}.
+For a fixed $q$, the performance in terms of achievable TPP of the oracle thresholding selection procedure \eqref{eq:thresh-bridge} that has (asymptotic) $\text{FDP}$ level $q$, in general depends strongly on $\lambda$.
+For thresholded-Lasso ($\gamma=1$) this is demonstrated in \cite{wang2017bridge}, where a characterization is also given for the value of $\lambda$ that asymptotically maximizes TPP for a prescribed FDP level.
 When incorporating knockoffs, the analysis is more subtle because we operate with the difference in the estimate size between a variable and its knockoff counterpart, instead of the estimates themselves.
 While the dependence of the {\it exact} optimal $\lambda$ on the unknown parameters of the problem is fairly complicated, we demonstrate that, at least in the case of i.i.d.\ $\bX$, the optimal $\lambda$ can be well estimated by cross-validation on the augmented design.
+To allow incorporating this into our asymptotic predictions, in Section \ref{sec:cv} we derive the formula for the limiting value of $\lambda$ chosen by cross-validation on the augmented design.